natbibi/popcorn/README.md

 - [x] unable to connect to Apollo Client - Solved: CORS Policy
 - [x] likeCount and commentCount not showing - Solved: incorrect fetching query call
 - [x] typeDef errors - Solved: not correctly using ID! or String!
-- [x] Shows blank page if user is not logged in - Temp Solved: Protect all routes so users must be log in
+- [x] Shows blank page if user is not logged in - Temp Solved: Protect all routes so users must be logged in
 - [x] Netlify build failing if eslint errors found - Solved: add environment variables CI=False
 - [x] Links which open to another page in app doesn't open from top of new page - Solved: [Scroll Restoration](https://reactrouter.com/web/guides/scroll-restoration)
 - [x] .env variable not read in api - Solved: install dotenv dependency